-- (1) An owner or occupier of premises within a townsite shall not keep a combined total of more than 12 poultry and pigeons without the approval of the local government. - (2) An Authorised Officer may issue a written notice to the owner or occupier of land, whether within a townsite or not, where poultry or pigeons are kept for the number of poultry and pigeons to be reduced to ensure that a health nuisance does not exist. - (3) An Authorised Officer may increase the number of poultry or pigeons kept on any one lot of land if satisfied that a health nuisance does not exist.
+- (1) An owner or occupier of premises within a townsite shall not keep a combined total of more than 12 poultry and pigeons without the approval of the local government. - (2) An Authorised Officer may issue a written notice to the owner or occupier of land, whether within a townsite or not, where poultry or pigeons are kept for the number of poultry and pigeons to be reduced to ensure that a health nuisance does not exist. - (3) An Authorised Officer may increase the number of poultry or pigeons that may be kept on a premises if satisfied that a health nuisance does not exist.